5:06 PMDigestive system

 To aid in the digestion of their food animals evolved organs such as beaks, tongues, teeth, a crop, gizzard, and others.

-sharp point of the beak, then they shear the seed open with the sides
+Macaws primarily eat seeds, nuts, and fruit, using their impressive beaks to open even the toughest seed.
+First they scratch a thin line with the sharp point of the beak, then they shear the seed open with the sides of the beak.

 The mouth of the squid is equipped with a sharp horny beak mainly made of chitinproteins.